Projects

 The Temperate and the Intemperate, c.
 1475-80 (Master of Dresden Prayer Book)

-Ann-Marie LeQuesne will work with members of the public to present At Table, a series of live performances (spread over an afternoon), in which she will ask participants to form a tableau vivant of the painting seen above—mimicking the postures and expressions of the numbered characters in the image.
-Each re-enactment, borrowing on the practice of filmmaking, will evolve over several “takes” giving participants the possibility to develop their character, bringing their own interpretation to the role and allowing the final version of the work to be seen as the result of a genuine collaboration between LeQuesne and the participants.
+Ann-Marie LeQuesne worked with members of the public to present At Table, a series of four live performances, spread over an afternoon.
+Working with a different cast for each performance, she asked participants to form a tableau vivant of the painting seen above—mimicking the postures and expressions of the numbered characters in the image.
+Referencing the practices of filmmaking, each performance became a “take” and the roles of the characters evolved as subsequent participants considered what they might bring to their particular role.

 The painting shows two approaches to drinking: drinking in excess (lower table) and drinking with restraint (upper table).
 It was painted as a “morality” lesson and lends historical perspective to current debates on how/if the state and/or the church influences individual behaviour.

-The performance will be accompanied by live and pre-recorded sound/music.
-The live music will be sung by Muriel Louveau.
-Muriel will be the character standing on the left, dressed in blue and pointing out the difference in behaviour between the tables.
-She will sing with the backing of specially recorded “number choruses” spoken in rhythm as each participant enters the set in sequence.
+Characters entered the set sequentially accompanied by live and pre-recorded number choruses* as backing tracks.
+The live music was sung by Muriel Louveau who took the role of the character standing on the left, dressed in blue and pointing out the difference in behaviour between the tables.

 Collaborators: